stdevPavelmc/mdexportab/README.md

 **I ran the script and it's taking ages to finish, is that normal?**

-It depends on the user count, the contacts per users, and even on the hardware & PC load at the time of run
+It depends on the user count, the mails count on every user's folder, and even on the hardware & PC load at the time of run

-For example: in a Production PC that is a Corei3 (4th gen) PC with 8 GB of RAM and Windows Server 2008 r2 with other services in the bacground (MSSQL, Domain Controller & MDaemon server) it took about 8 minutes for ~50 users and about 1200 contacts globally
+For example: in a Corei3 (4th gen) PC with 8 GB of RAM with Windows Server 2008 r2 as a Production PC, even with other services in the bacground (MSSQL, Domain Controller & MDaemon server) it took about 8 minutes for ~80 users, +50GB of emails and about 1200 contacts globally

 **I wonder if your script can do A, B or even C new feature... can you implement that?**

-Yes, but remember It's a hobby for me and I work on it holliday/weekend style; it can take a while to be implemented, use the issues feature ot github to report your request
+Yes, but remember It's a hobby for me and I work on it holliday/weekend style; it can take a while to be implemented, use the issues feature ot github to report your request; if you are on a rush I will accept a small donation to give you priority.

 **Hey! this is a great tool and I want to donate some of the saved ~$50 bucks to you**